 The barriers to entry into the construction industry are relatively low and Bird competes with many international, national, regional and local construction firms.
-The expertise, capital, equipment and labour pool required to perform in the industrial market and in the PPP market are relatively greater than in the commercial and balance of the institutional markets, and the pool of competitors is therefore smaller.
+The expertise, capital, equipment and labour pool required to perform in the industrial market and in the institutional market are relatively greater than in the commercial market, and the pool of competitors is therefore smaller.
+The Company is continuously refining its processes and capabilities for the recruitment, onboarding and retention of qualified employees.
 Bird endeavors to distinguish itself and reduce the number of its competitors by developing specialized expertise in construction of particular building types by: building long-term relationships with its clients, maintaining a superior safety record and offering a high level of service.
-Through the Company's investment and partnership with Stack, the Company is diversifying its offerings to include prefabricated modular building elements.
+Through the Company's investment and partnership with Stack, the Company is diversifying its offerings to include prefabricated modular building elements, lower-risk contracting methods such as construction management and integrated project delivery.